saimanish1/trello-clone/README.md

 1. npm install or yarn.
 2. add .env file to the root directory.
-3. In the .env file, add MONGODB_CONNECT_LINK to connect you MongoDB and SECRET for jwt sign verification.
+3. In the .env file, add MONGODB_CONNECT_LINK to connect your MongoDB and SECRET for jwt sign verification.
 4. yarn start.

 ### Client